Varsity Rugby: Format

 The tournament starts with a round robin stage, during which all teams play each other once, either home or away.
 Teams are awarded four points for a win and two points for a draw.
-Teams may also be awarded bonus points for either scoring four tries in a game, or for losing a margin by a margin of seven points or less.
+Teams may also be awarded bonus points for either scoring four tries in a game, or for losing a match by a margin of seven points or less.

+Depending on where the move starts, a team can be awarded nine points for scoring a try.
+If the move starts within the side's half, that leads to a try being scored without losing possession along the way, an additional two bonus points are awarded, earning them seven points for scoring the try.
+If the conversion is successful, the try will be worth nine points.

 At the end of the round robin stage, the top four teams progress to the semi-finals of the play-off stage.
 In the semi-finals, the team that finishes first has home advantage against the team that finishes fourth, while the team that finishes second has home advantage against the team that finishes third.
 The semi-final winners progress to the final, played at the venue of the higher-placed team.

 Since the introduction of the Varsity Shield tournament in 2011, a promotion/relegation system between the Varsity Cup and Varsity Shield competitions was also introduced.
 In 2011, the bottom Varsity Cup side played in a play-off match against the Varsity Shield champions.
 In 2012, promotion/relegation was changed to a bi-annual process occurring in even-numbered years.
 The bottom team is automatically relegated to the Varsity Shield and replaced by the champions of the Varsity Shield.
 In addition, the seventh-placed team will take part in a promotion/relegation play-off against the Varsity Shield runner-up.
 At the end of the 2016 competition, following a decision to expand the competition to nine teams, the bottom team played in the relegation play-off instead.